 Confidentiality of data is a very important concern of healthcare giants.
 In addition to interoperability, blockchain provides a shield that can help healthcare companies protect their internal and client data.
 It creates a firewall that lets only authorized professionals, medical practitioners, hospitals, and patients access the reports.
 With enhanced security, blockchain also offers accuracy and swiftness in diagnosis.

 According to Forbes, “by 2020, an estimated 20-30 billion healthcare IoT connected devices will be used globally.”
-While ensuring security, privacy, and reliability, blockchain-enabled solutions have the potential to bridge the gaps of device data interoperability around the Internet of Medical Things (IoMT).
+While ensuring security, privacy, and reliability, blockchain technology solutions have the potential to bridge the gaps of device data interoperability around the Internet of Medical Things (IoMT).

 Supply chain companies are racing towards blockchain and it’s derivative Decentralized Warehouse System as it ensures transparency, lower forecast and inventory risks, reduced paperwork and administrative costs, and better visibility with compliance.